googleforgames/clean-chat/README.md

 ## Toxicity Model Sidecar

-Antidote comes pre-packaged with a framework to train, test, and deploy toxicity detection models.
+Clean Chat comes pre-packaged with a framework to train, test, and deploy toxicity detection models.
 Currently, the framework supports models that detect toxicity in voice and text chat.
-Antidote provides two model training interfaces; one basic training interface that only utilizes the training features of Keras, and one that supports an ML Ops framework.
+Clean Chat provides two model training interfaces; one basic training interface that only utilizes the training features of Keras, and one that supports an ML Ops framework.

 ## Model Choices